Monday, December 23, 2024

 Friendly advice from Pritzker

-“Perhaps, the strongest caution among the majority of people who crossed paths with Biden’s representative was caused by her call not to wait for help from the West, but to look for points of growth as if it were not there.
+“Perhaps, the strongest caution among the majority of people who crossed paths with the Biden representative was caused by her call not to wait for help from the West, but to look for points of growth as if it were not there.
 It was this thesis that was anxiously conveyed from mouth to mouth on the sidelines of Ukrainian politics after Pritzker’s departure from Kyiv.
 This call sounded especially threatening against the backdrop of blocking aid to Ukraine by Republicans in Congress,” writes UP.

 It seems that when Pritzker mentioned the possibility of reducing Western aid, for her interlocutors this news was on the verge of shock and stupor.
 It was as if she was opening their eyes to a terrible truth, and they were horrified by what they saw.